-Most of us use messenger services to connect with coworkers.
+Most of us use messenger services to connect with co-workers.
 Wouldn’t you agree the @mention (tag) feature comes in handy?
-However, do not @everybody in the group chats unless it’s absolutely critical.
+However, do not @everybody in the group chats unless it’s critical.
 Try resorting to direct channels for personal communication.
-A constant inflow of messages tends to dilute one’s (including self) concentration as we get more involved in juggling between messages and tasks at hand.
+A constant inflow of messages tends to dilute one’s (including self) concentration as we get more involved in juggling between notes and tasks at hand.
 Again, the key is to be sensitive and aware of the little things that go a long way in handling work stress.

 With remote working in place, our office rituals such as lunch gossips, tea time, or friyay sessions have taken a back seat.
-Now that we are not sitting across tables, it’s our social responsibility to try and check in with our peers at least once in every 3 or 4 days.
-Initiate short bi-weekly catchup sessions with your office fam or do virtual “Fun Friday” events.
-Such employee engagement methods for remote employees will bring back the office banter and team dynamics won’t fade away!
+Now that we are not sitting across tables, it’s our social responsibility to try and check in with our peers at least once every 3 or 4 days.
+Initiate short bi-weekly catch-up sessions with your office fam or do virtual “Fun Friday” events.
+Such employee engagement methods for remote employees will bring back the office banter, and team dynamics won’t fade away!

 Pro Tip: Don’t shy away and keep your camera’s switched off.
 It’s always good to see the goofy faces of your peers while showing yours.
 Let them know of your new haircut or super cool work tee.
 Flaunt it right!

 Remote working may trigger Imposter Syndrome in many ways, which means you start doubting your abilities and accomplishments.
-Being all by yourself topped with the absence of acknowledgment and appreciation definitely takes a toll on one’s mind.
+Being all by yourself topped with the absence of acknowledgment and appreciation takes a toll on one’s mind.
 The best you can do is to set ablaze all the negativity and try to work on the hacks discussed above!
 In addition, you can also practice yoga or meditation.

 Is remote working effective?
 The answer is YES!
 Remote working can be stressful for some, especially if it’s for the first time.
 However, you can turn the table around by trying to appreciate the pros such settings can offer.
-Benefits of working remotely include zero travel time, less expenses, more time with your loved ones, and flexibility.
+Benefits of working remotely include zero travel time, fewer expenses, more time with your loved ones, and flexibility.
 You know if you know!

 Stay Home.
 Stay Safe.
 Stay Productive!